Having a child is a life changing experience and for many women it is a body changing experience as well.

 You may not feel that you are “doing” much for the first few sessions – but it is essential to properly strengthen your core and pelvic floor as you return to exercise.

-As your muscles strengthen, you can progress to higher impact exercise.
+As your muscles strengthen, you can continue to progress your program to an intensity that suits you.

-We cannot stress enough that there is no rush to “snap back” in-fact, quite the opposite is true.
+We cannot stress enough that there is no rush to “snap back” in-fact, quite the opposite may be true.
 You spent 9 months creating an entirely new human being, and you are encouraged to gently return to strengthening, healing, and moving your body.

 Your post natal specialised trainer will recommend exercises that are safe for your pelvic floor and your recovering body.

-We will also provide you with a list of exercises to avoid including:
+We will also provide you with a list of exercises to that may not be appropriate for you just now including:

 - Situps, Curls and Crunches